withastro/astro/.changeset/eight-rice-tap.md

 '@astrojs/partytown': patch
 ---

-Prevent Partytown from inserting a 'null' string into the body
+Prevent Partytown integration from inserting a 'null' string into the body